Home » Blog » DIY Clove Mouthwash

 More posts by this author.

-8 thoughts on “DIY Clove Mouthwash”
+14 thoughts on “Easy and Budget-Friendly Homemade Clove Mouthwash”

 • Hi thank you for this mouthwash recipe I love it but I use one tablespoon on a large mason jar I used more than 8 ounces of water and it still works for me I leave there for two days and when .y other bottle is finished I use my new one.
 Is this ok????